 How can I save money on my hot water bill?

-Swap your current shower for a Satinjet shower fitted with a 14 litre per minute flow restrictor, and you could potentially save up to 27% of your hot water energy costs (to heat your hot water) and 30% on total water costs!*
+Let's say you have a shower that currently runs at 20 litres per minute on mains pressure, and your household takes an average of four 10-minute showers every day.
+Switching to a Methven Satinjet shower with a flow restrictor could potentially save a small fortune on your hot water bill.
+Simply swap your current shower for a Satinjet model fitted with a 14 litre per minute flow restrictor, and you could save up to 27% of your hot water energy costs and 30% on total water costs.*

-Even better, change it to a Satinjet shower fitted with a 9 litre per minute flow restrictor, and you could potentially save up to 50% of your hot water energy costs (to heat your hot water) and 55% on total water costs on an ongoing basis.
-This means the Satinjet would pay for itself in just a matter of months.*
+Better still, install a Satinjet shower fitted with a 9 litre per minute flow restrictor, and you could potentially save up to 49% of your hot water energy costs and 55% on total water costs.
+Which means the Satinjet would pay for itself in just a matter of months.*

 How easy is it to upgrade my shower head or handset?

 It is relatively easy to upgrade most showers to a Methven Shower because the fittings on most showers are universal.
 However, there are some exceptions with some brands and products.

 Simply ensure that your shower is off and use a spanner to loosen off the shower rose.
 Remove the shower rose.
 A new Methven Shower should simply screw onto this fitting.
 Please ensure that there is a washer in place to prevent any leakage.
 Note: this only applies if you are removing a shower head from an arm.
 It does not apply when removing an arm.
 In this case threads need to be sealed For more information, please contact your local Methven stockist or contact us directly.